 Kitting yourself up for kite surfing is a costly business.
 And, once you get better, you’ll want better and faster equipment, which just gets more and more expensive.
 A popular option for beginners is to hire out kit from shops.
 This way they can try out various types of kites, boards and harness set-ups before they buy.
-Here’s our guide to buying the kite surfing kit that’s right for you.

 There are lots of good deals available on second hand kite surfing kit.
 Nevertheless, make sure what you’re buying fits your particular level of experience — seek advice.
 All you need after that spending spree is good dose of wind power.